RadioArtz/KSP2-PotatoMod/README.md

 ## KSP2-PotatoMod
 A mod aimed at improving performance.
 Unfortunately KSP2 seems to have some heavy underlying issues so this only brings minor improvements at major costs.
+Don't expect too much from this.
 This mod was developed with [S P A C E  W A R P](https://github.com/X606/SpaceWarp), an open source modloader for KSP 2.

 You can activate the mod by pressing spacebar once you've loaded into the KSC.